alloystorm/dvvr/dancexr/faq.md

 * Remove (and backup) your cache.json file from your content library

+## It works fine before but suddenly started to crash everytime it launches.
+Reverting to older version doesn't help.
+This is usually not because of DanceXR itself and most likely something wrong with the VR runtime on your system.
+* If you have multiple VR runtime available on your system, try switching to a different one and see if that helps.
+  * For example if you use Meta Quest 2, you can actually choose between Oculus or SteamVR to be your VR runtime.
+Check the "Unable to launch VR" question below to find out how to change VR runtimes.
+* If you identified for example it's the SteamVR that's causing the problem, try to revert it to a cleaner state and see if that works.
+  * Open SteamVR settings and disable the startup overlap app and addons that you don't need.
+  * You can also go into the SteamVR directory by opening its properties window in Steam, and select browse local files.
+Then check the "driver" folder and see if there's anything recently installed or updated that you can remove.
+  * Try to uninstall and reinstall SteamVR.

 ## I'm asked to activate again
 Sometimes your device ID can change because of OS update, hardware upgrade or other changes to your system.
 And this will require a new activation.